sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982613 - Synergy Furnace.md

      0x1A70 [0x03] ExtData[1]->WorkLocal[60] = ExtData[1]->WorkLocal[35]
      0x1A75 [0x01] GOTO 0x1A83
      0x1A78 [0x48] [System] [66*]:
-    → "There are no removable apertures on this item.\u0000\u0007" 0x1A7B [0x23] WAIT_FOR_DIALOG_INTERACTION
+    → "There are no removable apertures on this item."
+     0x1A7B [0x23] WAIT_FOR_DIALOG_INTERACTION
      0x1A7C [0x03] Work_Zone[1] = 169*
      0x1A81 [0x21] END_EVENT